 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
-Contributed capital assets are valued at their estimated fair value on the date contributed.
+Contributed capital assets are valued at acquisition value as of the date received.
 City policy is to capitalize all tangible property with a useful life of two or more years and a cost or assigned valued exceeding \$5,000, with the exception of infrastructure valued at \$50,000 or more.